gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 categories:
   - Uncategorized
 ---
 RSS is a fantastic way to keep current with lots of different sources, without the hassle of going through a bunch of sites every day.
 You make sure you never miss something important.
-It&#8217;s a huge help for me when trying to stay up to date all the time (especially on web development, which we all know is moving extremely fast).
+It's a huge help for me when trying to stay up to date all the time (especially on web development, which we all know is moving extremely fast).

 <!--more-->
 I wanted to share the list of all my current RSS feeds I follow.
 I really want to keep this list up to date, so I will try my very best to keep it current at all times.